Online Maximum Independent Set of Hyperrectangles: Introduction

 \subsection{Problem Formulation}

-Given a set of $n$ axis-aligned hyperrectangles provided in an online fashion, the goal is to select a set of disjoint hyperrectangles with (approximately) maximum cardinality.
-We also note the following key aspects of the problem formulation: \begin{itemize} \item The input is \emph{insertion only}: exactly one hyperrectangle is given as input in each time step, and no hyperrectangle is ever removed. \item The selections of the algorithm are final.
-In each time step, the algorithm either accepts or rejects the currently offered hyperrectangle; its decision cannot be revoked in future time steps. \item The algorithm has access to the coordinates of the hyperrectangles in space, not just the intersection graph associated with the input. \item The performance of the online algorithm is measured using its competitive ratio. \end{itemize}
+Given a set of $n$ axis-aligned hyperrectangles provided in an online fashion, the goal is to select a set of disjoint hyperrectangles with (approximately) maximum cardinality\footnote{An overview of some of the applications of this problem can be found in Appendix~\ref{sec:applications}.}.
+The input is insertion only: exactly one hyperrectangle is given as input in each time step, and no hyperrectangle is ever removed.
+Furthermore, the selections of the algorithm are final.
+In each time step, the algorithm either accepts or rejects the currently offered hyperrectangle; its decision cannot be revoked in future time steps.